 - Houston Community College offers an Associate of Applied Science in Radiography through the Coleman College for Health Sciences, which is located just a few miles from downtown Houston.

-- Austin Community College District has eight campus locations throughout Central Texas, although most of the health sciences courses are taught right in Austin at the Eastview campus, or at the Round Rock campus, which is situated about 20 miles north of Austin.
+- Austin Community College District has 11 campus locations throughout Central Texas, although most of the health sciences courses are taught right in Austin at the Eastview campus, or at the Round Rock campus, which is situated about 20 miles north of Austin.
 This school offers an Associate of Applied Science in Radiology.

 Comparison of Schools